Michael Wolff says Donald Trump is least credible person 'who has ever walked on earth'

 "My credibility is being questioned by a man who has less credibility than, perhaps, anyone who has ever walked on earth at this point," Wolff said.

-"Fire and Fury: Inside the Trump White House" features behind-the-scenes anecdotes from Trump's White House, including details on how the most powerful men and women in Washington worked to make Trump president — and turned on one another after he took the oath of office.
+"Fire and Fury" features behind-the-scenes anecdotes from Trump's White House, including details on how the most powerful men and women in Washington worked to make Trump president — and then turned on one another after he took the oath of office.

 Wolff also revealed how people around the president noticed an apparent decline in his mental stamina.

-"I will quote Steve Bannon — he’s lost it," Wolff said about Trump.
+"I will quote Steve Bannon — he’s lost it," Wolff said, referring to Trump's former strategist.

 White House Press Secretary Sarah Huckabee Sanders, appearing on Fox News Friday morning, said it was "outrageous to make these types of accusations" about Trump's mental health.